pandorabots/pandorabots.github.io/README.md

 [localhost:4000](http://localhost:4000).
 It will also watch your files, so that you don't have to rebuild/restart every time you make a change.

+> Tip: if you aren't up to date with the remote repository, run `git pull` to bring down any changes that you don't yet have.
+If you don't have any local changes you want to integrate, you can just clone the repository as shown above.

 ## Adding content

 The site's content is driven by Jekyll collections, which allow you to group